Jung-Il Bang |

 Alejandro Vela |

-Alejandro is a first-year Master in Environmental Sciences and Management candidate at the Bren School UC Santa Barbara, holding a BS in Civil Engineering.
+Alejandro is a Masters candidate in Environmental Sciences and Management at the Bren School UC Santa Barbara, holding a BS in Civil Engineering.
 In his short half decade career, he has been a: Field and Surveyor Engineer, Budget Analyst, Code and Building Inspector and a Junior Designer.
 After some years working in the construction industry, he started a project to make residential buildings to heat all its water with solar heat transmission, which influenced him to explore methods in reducing the carbon footprint of households.
 His motivation now is to be able to grow professionally in an academic environment where the latest applications of technology would make his environmental ambitions possible, as he wishes to accelerate the world's transition towards the use of sustainable building designs and techniques.
 At the Bren School, he plans on specializing in Energy and Climate.
 After finalizing the Master’s Program, he will do everything in his power to help society to build and manage buildings in a more sustainable way.

 As the Outreach Manager (OM), he will be responsible for creating, developing and maintaining the project's website.
 The OM will compile, summarize and condense all the information, research, and results performed by the group.
 The site will showcase the project's progress in such a way that it will be informative, educational, and entertaining to read.
 The OM will assist all project members in creating and developing graphs, tables, arranging data, producing keynotes, pictures, videos, or any didactic element necessary to achieve the goal of being constantly able to showcase the project to any audience on any meeting or presentation.